Remillard/VHDL-Mode/README.md

 * `vhdl-project-name` : *String* : Fills in the project name portion of the header template.
 This one is a good candidate for customizing in the `sublime-project` file!
 * `vhdl-platform` : *String* : Fills in the platform or part number portion of the header template.
 * `vhdl-standard` : *String* : Fills in the coding standard portion of the header template.
+* `vhdl-line-length` : *Integer* : This value is used for determining the length of line for comment "lines" generated.
+Defaults to 80 characters.
 * `vhdl-modified-time-string` : *String* : Represents the string that will be searched for when the file is saved.
 If this is found, that line is replaced with a string comprising of this pattern, plus the current time.
 This is also used in the header creation to make sure that header template insertion injects the correct string.
 * `vhdl-use-copyright-block` : *Boolean* : Setting this to true will make the header template insertion inject the copyright block.
 Setting this to false will make it such that this section is not used.
 * `vhdl-copyright-block` : *String List* : This list of strings will be joined by newlines and prepended by a newline (required due to the optional nature of this block -- see the snippet field location) and is used when `vhdl-use-copyright-block` is set to true.
-This string will be searched for ${YEAR} and ${COMPANY} and replaced by the current year, and the `vhdl-company` string respectively.
+This string will be searched for `${YEAR}` and `${COMPANY}` and replaced by the current year, and the `vhdl-company` string respectively.
 The string list is required since JSON does not allow multiline strings.
+This block now also supports `${LINE}` to generate a line matching the `vhdl-line-length` parameter.
 * `vhdl-use-revision-block` : *Boolean* : Setting this to true will make the header template insertion inject the revision block.
 Setting this to false will make it such that this section is not used.
 * `vhdl-revision-block` : *String List* : This list of strings will be joined by newlines and prepended by a newline.
 It is used when `vhdl-use-revision-block` is set to true.
-This string does not have any field substitutions.
+This block now also supports `${LINE}` to generate a line matching the `vhdl-line-length` parameter.
 * `vhdl-emacs-keybinds` : *Boolean* : This setting must be set in the User's Preferences, and not the VHDL Mode package settings.
 When set `true` this activates a second set of keybindings that are identical to the Emacs vhdl-mode keybindings.  ***WARNING!!!
 This should NOT be used unless the user is using Emacs Pro Essentials and is familiar with Emacs keybindings.
 The trigger key for most Emacs code functions starts with `C-c` which is really going to mess with your head if you're expecting that to be the typical Windows Copy command.***

 ## Key Mappings